Terwilliger69105/69105.github.io/nimu.md

 ---

+**January 8th, 2020 - 18:11:43**

+Father almost broke.
+I made him mad on purpose.
+I smashed some of his equipment.
+I cut him with a knife.
+He pinned me to a bed.
+I kept swearing at him.
+I wanted him to know how much I hate him.
+He positioned himself like he positions himself over Mother.
+I told him to put it in.
+He knows that would get him exiled.
+He almost did.
+I wish he did.
+He pulled off of me.
+He said he'll wait.
+Bitch.
+I can't wait to leave.
+He'll never get what he wants.

 **October 29th, 2019 - 10:49:21**

 Father did it.
 He put Mother in a stasis vat.
 The kind that breeders use.
 He won't let me see her.
 He knows I'll kill her to save her.
 She doesn't deserve this.
 She may not have loved me but I can still love her.
 He says he's going to take her out weekly to inseminate her.
 He claims it'll work.
 I can still feel her presence.
 I know it won't work.
 I hope she's talking with the Eyes.
 They will make sure she doesn't become what she fears.